allthingsclowd/Consul_Connect_1.5_Example/ReadME.md

 }
 ```

-# Configure the service and clients once Consul is booted
+# Configure the application service and clients once Consul is booted

 ``` bash
 consul members